pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + Drupal/add-ons.md

    npm create pantheon-decoupled-kit next-drupal next-drupal-umami-addon
    ```
 1. Continue through the prompts until all actions finish running
-1. Add the necessary environment variables in `.env.development.local` and start
-   your project locally.
-Observe the new related content section that displays
+1. Start your project locally.
+Observe the new related content section that
-   at the bottom of post detail pages
+   displays at the bottom of post detail pages

 ## Drupal Search API Add-on

 This add-on adds necessary components and routes to your Pantheon Decoupled Kit
-Next.js Starter Kit to query the Drupal Search API and display it's response.
+Next.js Starter Kit to query the Drupal Search API and display its response.
 This includes the addition of a search bar component and dedicated search
 results page.